 If in operation for more than three consecutive months, an auditee should have at least three consecutive months of documentation available for review.
-If the auditee has less than three months of most documentation available for review, a pre-assessment audit is strongly advised.
-If the auditee has less than three months of most documentation available for review and decides to have a regular audit, they should be aware that they cannot receive full conformance for paperwork questions relating to monitoring and that the down score will be based on the amount of paperwork available.
+If the auditee has less than three months of most documentation available for review, self-assessment, rather than a third-party audit, is strongly advised.
+If the auditee has less than three months of most documentation available for review and decides to have a regular audit, they should be aware that they cannot receive full conformance for paperwork questions and that the down score will be based on the amount of paperwork available.

 A short season operation is defined as in operation for less than three consecutive months.
-If this is the case, the auditee should have at least three months of documentation available for review (this may include the previous season's documentation).
-Where an operation does not have three months of records available (e.g., one month of operation per year) the auditee should have at least the previous season's records available for review.
-If the auditee has less than three months of most documentation available for review and decides to have a regular audit, they should be aware that they may not receive full conformance for paperwork questions relating to monitoring and that the down score will be based on amount of paperwork available.
+If this is the case, the auditee should have at least three months of documentation available for review.
+These do not need to be consecutive and may include documentation from previous season.
+Where an operation does not have three months of records available but chooses to pursue a third-party audit, the auditee should have at least the previous season's records available for review.
+If this is the case, the auditee should be aware that they will not receive full conformance for paperwork questions and that the down score will be based on amount of paperwork available.